roberthodgen/phonegap-mwbarcodescanner/README.md

 ##Install using CLI interface (Phonegap 3.0 and above)
+* Pre requirements:
+ - To have already installed Phonegap

+			 sudo npm install -g phonegap
-(supposed you have already created the app by using CLI interface and added desired platforms)
+ - To have created the app by using CLI interface and added desired platforms

+			phonegap create my-mw-app
+			cd my-mw-app
+			phonegap run android
+		(if you are developing for android)

 * Add plugin to the project with:

 		 phonegap local plugin add com.manateeworks.barcodescanner

 	or

-    phonegap local plugin add https://github.com/manateeworks/phonegap-mwbarcodescanner.git or
+	    phonegap local plugin add https://github.com/manateeworks/phonegap-mwbarcodescanner.git
+	or

 	    phonegap local plugin add LOCAL_PATH_TO_THE_FOLDER_WITH_PLUGIN (if you are adding from local folder)
 	or  install using plugman: (your platform should be already built)

 	    plugman install --platform ios|android --project platforms/ios|platforms/android --plugin com.manateeworks.barcodescanner --plugins_dir plugins/ --www www/

 * Perform initial build for each platform (repeat the command twice if not working after first time, seems there's a bug in phonegap 3.3)